bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 ## Markdown

 At the beginning of this post, I said this site was written entirely in Kotlin.
-This may only not be a lie based on a technicality.
+This may actually be a technicality.

 In fact, most of this site is actually written using markdown.
 Relevant markdown files are transpiled to Kotlin just before compilation happens.